Z Berg

 Elizabeth Anne "Z" Berg (born June 28, 1986) is an American musician.
 She was a founding member, guitarist, and lead vocalist of the indie rock group The Like.
 Berg's father is former Geffen Records A&R exec/record producer Tony Berg.
+Berg was also a member of Phases and Palm Springsteen, and released a solo album, Get Z to a Nunnery, in 2020.